Sega Genesis

 Designed by an R&D team supervised by Hideki Sato and Masami Ishikawa, the Genesis was adapted from Sega's System 16 arcade board, centered on a Motorola 68000 processor as the CPU, a Zilog Z80 as a sound controller, and a video system supporting hardware sprites, tiles, and scrolling.
-It plays a library of more than 900 games on ROM-based cartridges.
+It plays a library of more than 800 games on ROM-based cartridges.
 Several add-ons were released, including a Power Base Converter to play Master System games.
 It was released in several different versions, some created by third parties.
 Sega created two network services to support the Genesis: Sega Meganet and Sega Channel.

 In Japan, the Mega Drive fared poorly against its two main competitors, Nintendo's Super Famicom and NEC's PC Engine, but it achieved considerable success in North America, Brazil, Australia and Europe.
 Contributing to its success were its library of arcade game ports, the popularity of Sega's Sonic the Hedgehog series, several popular sports franchises, and aggressive youth marketing that positioned it as the cool console for adolescents.
 The 1991 North American release of the Super Nintendo Entertainment System triggered a fierce battle for market share in the United States and Europe known as the "console war".
 This drew attention to the video game industry, and the Genesis and several of its games attracted legal scrutiny on matters involving reverse engineering and video game violence.
 Controversy surrounding violent games such as Night Trap and Mortal Kombat led Sega to create the Videogame Rating Council, a predecessor to the Entertainment Software Rating Board.

-Sega released Mega Drive add-ons including the Sega CD (Mega-CD outside North America), which played games on compact disc; the 32X, a peripheral with 32-bit processing power; and the LaserActive, developed by Pioneer, which ran Mega-LD games on LaserDisc.
-None were commercially successful, and the resulting hardware fragmentation created consumer confusion.
+Sega released Mega Drive add-ons including the Sega CD (Mega-CD outside North America), which plays games on compact disc and can display full-motion video; the 32X, a peripheral with 32-bit processing power that can display polygons for 3D gaming; and the LaserActive, developed by Pioneer, which runs Mega-LD games on LaserDisc.
+None were successful, and the resulting hardware fragmentation created consumer confusion.

-30.75 million first-party Genesis units were sold worldwide.
+Genesis/Mega Drive sold 30.75 million units worldwide.
 In addition, Tectoy sold an estimated 3 million licensed variants in Brazil, Majesco projected it would sell 1.5 million licensed variants of the system in the United States and smaller numbers were sold by Samsung in South Korea.
 By the mid-2010s, licensed third-party Genesis rereleases were still being sold by AtGames in North America and Europe.
 Many games have been re-released in compilations or on online services such as the Nintendo Virtual Console, Xbox Live Arcade, PlayStation Network, and Steam.
 The Genesis was succeeded in 1994 by the Sega Saturn.